 Are all of my employees covered by the FMLA?

-Employees need to meet certain criteria before they can be covered by the Act.
-Eligible employees:
+An employee’s leave needs to meet certain criteria before being covered by the Act.
+Eligibility includes:

-- Need to have worked at your company for at least 12 months
+- Need to have worked at your company for at least 12 months, which is not the calendar year but a defined 12-month period.

 - Need to work at a location where 50 or more employees are located within 75 miles of that location.
 (Though this requirement doesn’t apply to home offices.)